morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

     Checked:7490/7490  / Deleted players: 0

+No player in our list had a closed account, at least we are sure now.

 ## Cleaning the dataset

 A dataset was compiled in the next step.
 I need to make sure the entries are correct and check for missing data or corrupted values, and decide what to do with these entries in order to have a good foundation for an analysis.